vickeylynne/writing-samples/readme.md

 ## Blizzard Developer Platform Community

 When I worked at Blizzard, I wrote and organized content for their API documentation.
-I created the navigation, organization, and look and feel of that site and crated the majority of the content.
+I created the navigation, organization, and look and feel of that site and wrote the majority of the content.

 That site is available at [https://develop.battle.net/documentation](https://develop.battle.net/documentation).